Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra response fields specific for early clarification

 * ordreMottatt (order received date) - when the clarification was received
-* utlysingssted (annonuncement location) - where the clarification is annonunced
+* utlysingssted (announcement location) - where the clarification is announced
-* utlysingsdato (annonuncement date) - when the clarification will be annonunced
+* utlysingsdato (announcement date) - when the clarification will be announced
-* meldefrist (deadline) - respondants need to report before this time
+* meldefrist (deadline) - respondents need to report before this time

 In some cases the broker contacts the accountant to change the announcement period.
 Right now this will be done manually The following response message with updated announcement date and deadline are sent to inform us and the broker abouth the change: